zommuter/toesnail/README.md

 IIRC there are many ways of notation for composite systems, one #TODO for me is [making sure I choose a sensible one / don't mix up various concepts I learned too long ago...](https://physics.stackexchange.com/q/671433/97)

-As mentioned before, the split should be made in such a way that $\ket{\text{everything else}}$ does not interfere much, at least for a while.
+As mentioned before, the split should be made in such a way that $$\ket{\text{everything else}}$$ does not interfere much, at least for a while.
 Now, when we say "a while" so nonchalantly, we are very much ignoring that we have not even defined the passage of time so far.
 Let's fix this next.

 ## Transition: [Time keeps on slippin'](https://youtu.be/9gF2UySGZAU "Fly Like An Eagle")
 Basically $$\ket{42}$$ encodes _everything forever_.
 But being beings that perceive time in a linear fashion we're typically interested in transitions between states, such as the question how a state evolves over time.
 Interactions between systems are of interest as well.
 Let's take the coin example again: